Mairéad Farrell

-Mairéad Farrell (Máiréad Ní Fhearghail or Mairéad Ní Fhearail) (3 March 1957 – 6 March 1988) was a member of the Provisional Irish Republican Army (IRA).
-She was shot and killed by the British Army in Gibraltar on 6 March 1988.
+Mairéad Farrell (Máiréad Ní Fhearghail or Mairéad Ní Fhearail; 3 August 1957 – 6 March 1988) was a member of the Provisional Irish Republican Army (IRA).
+She was shot and killed by the Special Air Service in Gibraltar during Operation Flavius.

 Early life

-Farrell was born in Belfast, Northern Ireland to a middle-class family with no link to militant Irish republicanism other than a grandfather who had been interned during the Irish War for Independence.
+Farrell was born in Belfast, Northern Ireland on 3 August 1957 to a middle-class family with no link to militant Irish republicanism other than a grandfather who had been interned during the Irish War for Independence.
 She grew up in West Belfast and was educated at Rathmore Convent School, Belfast.
 At the age of 14 she was recruited into the Provisional IRA by Bobby Storey.
 After leaving school at the age of 18, she was hired as a clerical worker for an insurance broker's office.

-First term of IRA activity, 1975–1976
+IRA activity, 1975–1976

 On 1 March 1976, the British government revoked Special Category Status for prisoners convicted from this date under anti-terrorism legislation.
 In response, the IRA instigated a wave of bombings and shootings across Northern Ireland; younger members such as Farrell were asked to participate.
-On 5 April 1976, along with Kieran Doherty and Sean McDermott, she attempted to plant a bomb at the Conway Hotel in Dunmurry, as that hotel had often been used by British soldiers on temporary duty to Northern Ireland.
+On 5 April 1976, along with Kieran Doherty and Sean McDermott, she attempted to plant a bomb at the Conway Hotel in Dunmurry which had often been used by British soldiers on temporary duty to Northern Ireland.
 She was arrested by Royal Ulster Constabulary (RUC) officers within an hour of planting the bomb.
-Her boyfriend, Sean McDermott, was shot dead by an RUC reservist at a nearby housing estate.
+Her boyfriend McDermott was shot dead by an RUC reservist at a nearby housing estate.
 McDermott and two other members of the IRA active service unit had broken into a home, not realising it was the private residence of a policeman.
 The RUC officer shot McDermott dead; Doherty and another man escaped.

-At her trial, she refused to recognise the court as it was an institution of the British state.
-She was sentenced to fourteen years in prison for explosives offences, firearms offences, and belonging to an illegal organisation.
+At her trial, Farrell refused to recognise the court as it was an institution of the British state.
+She was sentenced to fourteen years in prison for explosives offences, firearms offences and belonging to an illegal organisation.